gitter-badger/kubefaas/environments/python/README.md

-# Fission: Python Environment
+# Kubefaas: Python Environment

-This is the Python environment for Fission.
+This is the Python environment for Kubefaas.

 It's a Docker image containing a Python 3.5 runtime, along with a dynamic loader.
 A few common dependencies are included in the